 Trying to explain Brazilian Jiu Jitsu weight classes can be a little tricky.
 There are multiple Brazilian Jiu Jitsu organizations that each do things a little different from the others.
-Well don’t worry about ever getting confused again about different BJJ weight classes between different organizations again.
+Well don’t worry about ever getting confused again about different Brazilian Jiu Jitsu weight classes between different organizations again.

 We’re going to lay out all of the weight classes from three of the biggest BJJ organizations in the world "The IBJJF", "UAEBJJF", and "ADCC".
 We’ll compare each of their weight classes and compare how each does their weigh-ins before competition.